SeanChenxy/seanchenxy.github.io/index.md

 <br/>
 ### Research Interests

 I have been focusing on object detection/tracking for underwater robotics since I started my PhD in 2015.
-My reseach interests lie in the joint field of robotics, graphics, and computer vision, including but not limited to human digitalization, 3D geometry understanding, and human-machine interaction.
+After graduation, my reseach interests lie in the joint field of robotics, graphics, and computer vision, including but not limited to human digitalization, 3D geometry understanding, and human-machine interaction.

 ### News
 **2022/6/30** Had one paper accepted by ACM MM 2022 about monocular hand reconstruction.